Pringley/masters-thesis/main.markdown

 For languages with a common link to C, the Foreign Function Interface (FFI) is a powerful tool for passing types across a bridge.

-RubyPython uses FFI to dynamically generate a bridge between the C implementation of Ruby and CPython.
+RubyPython [@rubypython] uses FFI to dynamically generate a bridge between the C implementation of Ruby and CPython.

 This is an excellent approach but quickly becomes difficult when bridging across runtimes.
-For example, Java uses JNI (Java Native Interface) for foreign function calls to C. Prior art exists trying to connect Jython and CPython, but the restriction on types makes things difficult.
+For example, Java uses JNI (Java Native Interface) for foreign function calls to C. Prior art exists trying to connect Jython and CPython [@jyni], but the restriction on types makes things difficult.
 Many standard libraries are not functional, and NumPy also does not work using this technique.

 ### Remote Procedure Call

 The most robust technique for language bridging is remote procedure call -- send requests through a channel to a server running the other language.

-Excellent frameworks exist such as Apache Thrift (used extensively by Facebook).
-However, these require extensive configuration for each function that needs bridging:
+Excellent frameworks exist such as Apache Thrift [@apachethrift], which was created and extensively used by Facebook.
+However, these require extensive configuration for each function that needs bridging, such as the example below:

 ```
 struct UserProfile {